Docs

 Customizing the Apple Menu Entries

-You can create folders inside the DESK.ACC folder and move files inside them to organize the menu.
+You can create folders inside the APPLE.MENU folder and move files inside them to organize the menu.
 When a folder is selected in the Apple menu, a window for the folder will be opened, showing the accessories.
 You can run them by double-clicking the icons.

 To remove items from the Apple menu, you can do either of the following:

-You can copy the SHOW.TEXT.FILE, SHOW.IMAGE.FILE and SHOW.DUET.FILE accessories from the PREVIEW directory to the DESK.ACC directory to make them appear on the Apple menu.
+You can copy the SHOW.TEXT.FILE, SHOW.IMAGE.FILE and SHOW.DUET.FILE accessories from the PREVIEW directory to the APPLE.MENU directory to make them appear on the Apple menu.
 You can then use them to preview files that do not have the correct ProDOS file types.
 After restarting, select a file to preview, then select the accessory from the Apple menu.

 Extras